JakobJingleheimer/node/doc/api/esm.md

 const extensionsRegex = /\.coffee$|\.litcoffee$|\.coffee\.md$/;

 export async function resolve(specifier, context, next) {
-  // When it's not CoffeeScript, defer to another resolve hook. if (extensionsRegex.test(specifier)) return next(specifier, context);
+  if (extensionsRegex.test(specifier)) {
     const { parentURL = baseURL } = context;

     // Node.js normally errors on unknown file extensions, so return a URL for
     // specifiers ending in the CoffeeScript file extensions. return {
       shortCircuit: true,
       url: new URL(specifier, parentURL).href
     };
   }

+  // Let Node.js handle all other specifiers. return next(specifier, context);
+}

 export async function load(url, context, next) {
-  // When it's not CoffeeScript, defer to another load hook. if (!extensionsRegex.test(url)) return next(url, context);
+  if (extensionsRegex.test(url)) {
     // Now that we patched resolve to let CoffeeScript URLs through, we need to
     // tell Node.js what format such URLs should be interpreted as.
 Because
     // CoffeeScript transpiles into JavaScript, it should be one of the two
     // JavaScript formats: 'commonjs' or 'module'.

     // CoffeeScript files can be either CommonJS or ES modules, so we want any
     // CoffeeScript file to be treated by Node.js the same as a .js file at the
     // same location.
 To determine how Node.js would interpret an arbitrary .js
     // file, search up the file system for the nearest parent package.json file
     // and read its "type" field.
     const format = await getPackageType(url);
     // When a hook returns a format of 'commonjs', `source` is be ignored.
     // To handle CommonJS files, a handler needs to be registered with
     // `require.extensions` in order to process the files with the CommonJS
     // loader.
 Avoiding the need for a separate CommonJS handler is a future
     // enhancement planned for ES module loaders. if (format === 'commonjs') {
       return {
         format,
         shortCircuit: true,
-      source: '',
       };
     }

     const { source: rawSource } = await next(url, { ...context, format });
     // This hook converts CoffeeScript source code into JavaScript source code
-  // for all imported CoffeeScript files. const transformedSource = CoffeeScript.compile(rawSource.toString(), {
+    // for all imported CoffeeScript files.
-    bare: true,
-    filename: url,
-  });
+    const transformedSource = coffeeCompile(rawSource.toString(), url);

     return {
       format,
       shortCircuit: true,
       source: transformedSource,
     };
+  }

+  // Let Node.js handle all other URLs. return next(url, context);
 }

 async function getPackageType(url) {